isb-cgc/readthedocs/docs/source/sections/webapp/Menu.rst

 Menu
 ****

+Clicking on the Menu icon or word in the upper-left corner of your browser window (next to your name), will insert the blue menu bar in your current view.
+You can make this menu bar disappear by clicking the on the blue **X** or the word Menu again.

-The **MENU** is a graphical control element which contains application navigational drop downs (sub-links).
+The **MENU** bar is a graphical control element which contains application navigational drop downs (sub-links).
 The Menu bar's purpose is to supply quick and common links for application-specific functions / features such as:

- * **Workbooks** - Workbooks store the Analyses you create -- and their related data.
+ * **WORKBOOKS** - Workbooks store the Analyses you create -- and their related data.
 You can create worksheets as you explore and analyze selected underlying data (i.e. Genes, Variables and Cohorts – further explained later).
 From the "Workbook" link you can quick link to the following:
      - *Recent* - Displays your created workbooks and allow quick navigation to them;
      - *Saved* - Displays all your saved workbooks and allows you to edit, duplicate or delete the workbook;
      - *Create a New Workbook* - Quick Link to Workbook Creation, where you can select the data source;
      - *Sample Workbooks* - (Coming Soon)

- * **Analyses** - From here you can Create, Edit Details, Duplicate, Delete, or Share Analyses.
+ * **ANALYSES** - From here you can Create, Edit Details, Duplicate, Delete, or Share Analyses.
 You can use a specific analysis type to create a new workbook customized with the specific data (Genes, Variables, Cohorts) you have selected.
 The plot types that you can select from include:
     - *Bar Chart*
     - *Histogram*
     - *Scatter Plot*